- ORDER: Passeriformes

 - FAMILY: Turdidae

-An unassuming bird with a lovely, melancholy song, the Hermit Thrush lurks in the understories of far northern forests in summer and is a frequent winter companion across much of the country.
+An unassuming bird with a lovely, melancholy song, the Hermit Thrush lurks in the understories of far northern forests in summer and is a frequent winter companion across much of southern North America.
 It forages on the forest floor by rummaging through leaf litter or seizing insects with its bill.
 The Hermit Thrush has a rich brown upper body and smudged spots on the breast, with a reddish tail that sets it apart from similar species in its genus.More ID Info

 Find This Bird